Table of Contents

 Whether you’re planning to remodel your kitchen, looking for inspiration, or searching for a new color, there are many tips and trends that you should know before tackling such a cabinet painting project.

 Houzz’s 2019 U.S. Kitchen Trends study found that the national median price of a kitchen remodel is $11,000.
 That’s a lot.
 Cabinets usually account for nearly 40 percent of the cost of a kitchen.
 The remaining 60 percent includes appliances and countertops.

 Painting your kitchen cabinets is a fraction of the cost.
 But when people are thinking of remodeling a kitchen, contractors and other resources usually recommended to cut out painting.
 Their thought is that this is where you can save money and cut costs.

 But, This Old House says, “transforming a kitchen by refreshing the cabinets that make up most of the room’s visual space is entirely within reach.”
 We would even go as far as to say that it’s more valuable.

 Replacing Your Cabinets

-While replacing your kitchen cabinets with brand new ones can be costly, you can make your cabinets look brand new with fresh paint.
+Replacing your kitchen cabinets with brand new ones can be costly, but you can make your cabinets look brand new with a coat of paint.

 If those cabinets account for only 40% of your kitchen renovation, your new kitchen is going to be costly.
 Buying new cabinets also might limit you in terms of style and color, meaning you may need to paint or stain regardless, incurring additional costs.

-Painting your cabinets, that will cost a fraction of that.
+Painting your cabinets will cost a fraction of that.
 Paintzen’s cabinet painting services only cost between $2,000 to $8,000.
 For this price, you get a quality cabinet paint job for any style of cabinetry.

 If you want to maintain the quality of your wood cabinets without spending an arm and a leg on replacing them with new custom cabinets or sacrificing their quality, painting them is a surefire way to maintain their value.